 Lime Juice Mojito

 Mojito is a Cuban-originated alcoholic drink, usually made with white rum, simple syrup, lime juice, club soda, and mint leaves, with alcohol being the main ingredient.
 The well-complementing flavors of this mojito, the sweetness from the simple syrup, freshness from the mint leaves, lip-smacking sourness from the lime juice, and the fizziness of the club soda gives this mojito a unique taste.
-Since the traditional times, there have been many mojito variations, each change in recipe having its style and methods for the drink, still not losing the basic authentic flavor and ingredients including the simple syrup, alcohol, lime, and mint.
+Since the traditional times, there have been many mojito variations, each change in recipe having its style and methods for the drink, still not losing the basic authentic flavor and ingredients, including the simple syrup, alcohol, lime, and mint.

-Even though with passing away of our very dear time, cultivation of minds, mojito may have given birth to a number of popular mojito recipes like Frohito and Watermelon mojito, the classic mojito recipe would still make the best mojito recipe, and no one can argue with that.
+Even though with the passing away of our very dear time, cultivation of minds, mojito may have given birth to a number of popular mojito recipes like Frohito and Watermelon mojito, the classic mojito recipe would still make the best mojito recipe, and no one can argue with that.
 Plus, you very well know that history should never be forgotten.

-You may find many different recipes on how to make mojitos, but we’ve summed it all up in an easy language for you right here!
+You may find many different recipes on how to make mojitos, but we’ve summed it all up in easy language for you right here!